-Listing and pricing your home for sale
+How the Principal-Agent Problem Occurs when listing and pricing your home for sale

 The best example of the principal-agent problem occurs when a seller wants to list but hasn’t decided on an agent yet.
 This creates the possibility of a conflict of interests arising as the seller’s goals are to find the best agent to list the home and get the best price (which includes pricing the home as the listing price has a significant effect on the time it takes for a home to sell as well as how much it sells for) while the agent is only interested in getting the listing.
 And what better way to get a listing than to promise an unrealistic price.
-Many agents overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market they’ll come back to the seller and push for a price drop.
+Many agents overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market, they’ll come back to the seller and push for a price drop.
 It’s challenging to prevent this type of behavior with the existing model (in which listing agents are paid by commission and receive lengthy exclusive agreements that last for 3-6 months at a minimum).
-Even if a seller makes it explicitly clear that they will not consider any price drops the agent may still be interested in getting the listing (knowing that it won’t sell) as it can be used to generate other business.
+Even if a seller makes it explicitly clear that they will not consider any price drops, the agent may still be interested in getting the listing (knowing that it won’t sell) as it can be used to generate other business.
 For realtors, a new listing is an invaluable asset that can help them land additional listings and generate buyer leads.

 How can you help prevent this?

 There are a variety of strategies you could employ, each with their positives and negatives.
-One option would be to list your home FSBO (For Sale By Owner), but there’s always a major risk that you misprice the property.
+One option would be to list your home FSBO (For Sale By Owner), but there’s always a significant risk that you misprice the property.
 Sellers are notorious for finding reasons to list for too high of a price, ranging from “I’m not in a hurry to sell and can always drop the price later” to “This agent told me it’s worth more.”
 One solution would be to hire an agent to perform a detailed CMA (comparative market analysis) as pricing a home right is essential.
 This way, you benefit from having an expert price the home while removing any conflict of interest.
 In general, any type of compensation for professional services over commission will help to align the interests of both parties.
 In some cases, sellers can even take this a step further by hiring and compensating a broker by the hour.
-These types of arrangements are highly unusual in the US but have been tried in other parts of the world with great results.
+These types of arrangements are highly unusual in the US but have been tried in other parts of the world with excellent results.

 Another tip is to be wary of agents who promise to get you the highest prices.
-If you interview multiple agents, most will give you a rough estimate of the value or even a basic CMA during their pitch and avoiding any outliers on the high-side makes a lot of sense.
+If you interview multiple agents, most will give you a rough estimate of the value or even a basic CMA during their pitch, and avoiding any outliers on the high-side makes a lot of sense.

-Finally, if you’re selling and then buying in the same market using the same agent for both transactions is another great strategy as your agent will be incentivized to provide better service due to the repeat business.
+Finally, if you’re selling and then buying in the same market, using the same agent for both transactions is another great strategy as your agent will be incentivized to provide better service due to the repeat business.

-Selling your home: waiting for the best possible offer
+How the Principal Agent Problem occurs when selling your home: waiting for the best possible offer

-It is worth noting that many sellers consider selling a home to be one of the most stressful experiences in their life and at times it may also be the seller’s interest to get a deal done as quickly as possible, while an agent listing their own home might have more of an appetite for letting a home sit on the market, having more people in their home, etc. This is one of the main benefits owners who sell to ibuyers list.
+It is worth noting that many sellers consider selling a home to be one of the most stressful experiences in their life and at times it may also be the seller’s interest to get a deal done as quickly as possible, while an agent listing their own home might have more of an appetite for letting a home sit on the market, having more people in their home, etc. This is one of the primary benefits owners who sell to ibuyers mention.
 They don’t want to deal with the hassle, headaches, uncertainty, and length of selling traditionally and are willing to leave some money on the table for convenience and transaction speed.
-At the end of the day, the best advice is that if you’re happy with the offer you should probably accept it and not stress over what other offers could have materialized.
+At the end of the day, the best advice is that if you’re happy with the offer, you should probably accept it and not stress over what other offers could have materialized.

 A final note is that this specific example of the principal-agent problem is most likely to occur when homeowners are moving out of a city, as that means there’s less likelihood of repeat business.
-If the possibility of repeat business exists that will create a strong incentive for the agent to get you the best possible results.
+If the possibility of repeat business exists, that will create a strong incentive for the agent to get you the best possible results.
 One suggestion for sellers who are looking to move within the same area would be to also have their listing agent represent them when they are buying as an agent who sees you as a repeat client or “client for life” will strive to deliver only the best results.